 Career preparation Accordion Closed

-Students build a portfolio of skills to impress future employers and graduate schools.
-These skills pave the way for careers as legislative staff, policy analysts, nonprofit organizers, social advocates, survey researchers, and many others.
+Students can build a portfolio of deliverables that demonstrate their skills to future employers and graduate programs.
+These skills pave the way for careers as legislative staff, policy analysts, nonprofit organizers, social advocates, survey researchers, and others.

 - Legislative Staff